keystonejs/prisma-day-2021-workshop/README.md

 This `dangerous construct` is used in upstream auth.
 Roughly

 ```
-50% of these situations reveals an unhandled case, hidden from lint.
+Approximately 75% of these situations reveal an unhandled case, hidden from lint.
 ```

-Currently developing a reader friendly notation for the rather awkward ts functional notation, to try to find ways to eliminte `any`.
+Currently developing a reader friendly notation for the rather awkward `ts functional notation`, to try to find ways to eliminte `any`.
 The most readable so far appears to be:

 `export const fcompose = <A,B,C>(a: (maps: B) => A) => (b: (maps: C) => B) => (c: C) =>
    a(b(c))`